Pinterest Pixel

 Maximizing Workspace Without Full Screen

 Sometimes, full screen is a bit too restrictive for my workflow.
-In these cases, I make use of Excel’s other features to maximize space while still keeping the essential tools visible.
+In these cases, I make use of Excel’s other features to maximize space while still keeping the key tools visible.

 Minimize the Formula Bar